guisalmeida/GuiSAlmeida/README.md

 # 🧔 Hi, I'm Guilherme Almeida
-I'm a Full Stack developer, graduated in Computer Science (2022), and +4 years of experience in software development.
-I worked on several projects, primarily in web development and mainly using Javascript, and Python.
+I'm a Software Engineer focusing on Front End Development, graduated with a Bachelor's of Computer Science (2022), and +4 years of experience in software development.
+I worked on several projects, primarily in web development and mainly using Javascript, nodeJS, and Python.
 Responsible for creating very understandable and functional code.

-I am passionate about learning new technologies and challenging jobs, sharing knowledge, and teamwork.
+I'm passionate about learning new technologies and challenging jobs, sharing knowledge, and teamwork.

 ### ⚙️**Skills:**
 As long as I started my career, I worked as a designer for about 6 years before becoming a developer, then I also have a big knowledge of some design patterns and tools.
 I have Experience in Web Development, Software Development, Graphic Design, and Agile Methodologies.